Obama seeks to ease doubts on global leadership

 "We stand with our European allies as they reshape their institutions and address their own fiscal challenge," Obama said in his speech.

-For their part, other leaders are concerned about political dysfunction in Washington underscored by a bipartisan brawl over debt and deficits that led to a downgrade of America's top-notch credit rating.
+For their part, other leaders are concerned about political dysfunction in Washington underscored by a bipartisan brawl over debt and deficits this summer that led to a downgrade of America's top-notch credit rating.

 Obama's vision of multilateral diplomacy helped him earn a Nobel Peace Prize after only 11 months in office and made him wildly popular in Europe and elsewhere.
 He promised a dramatic shift from what was widely perceived as the go-it-alone "cowboy diplomacy" of predecessor George W. Bush.